 The arrangement of the combustion shingles is designed for a safe discharge of the sludge via the combustion grate.

 The combustion air cools the grate, absorbs the energy and dries the sludge even faster on the first stages by preheating.

 This also protects the grate.

-But if necessary the hot air generated before the filter due to our Air/Air cooler can be used also as pre-heated combustion and circulation air.
+The hot air generated before the filter can be used as pre-heated combustion and circulation air.

 In this way a heat cycle could be created.

 The amount of sewage sludge is minimised to a maximum by combustion.

 Phosphorus, as a valuable component of the sewage sludge, can be recovered from the remaining ash in a later recycling process.